 For more help with preparing your apprentices for end-point assessment…

-SDN host regular CPD webinars and support to help providers prepare apprentices for end-point assessment (and their role in supporting the employer).
-We recently hosted a 5-part webinar series, which you can find in our CPD resource library here.
+SDN host regular CPD webinars and support to help providers prepare apprentices for end-point assessment (and their role in supporting the employer), including a 5-part webinar series this November.

 5-part webinar series: Preparing your apprentices for end-point assessment

 - Laying the foundations – building EPA preparation into the training programme (Monday 8 November, 2-3pm)

 - Preparing your apprentices for EPA assessment methods – part 1 (Thursday 11 November, 2-3pm)

 - Preparing your apprentices for EPA assessment methods – part 2 (Monday 15 November, 2-3pm)

 - Grading preparatory assessments (Thursday 18 November, 2-3pm)

 - Supporting your apprentice through the gateway phase (Monday 22 November, 2-3pm)

 Find out more or register your place here.